codingnninja/DevRel-How-to-sell-to-developers/README.md

 The body is, for example, meant to make your audience perceive a sense of awe, ease, excitement or opportunity.
 The more you’re able to get them to this state, the better the chance of them taking your predetermined reaction which is to click the trigger.

 In short, every part of your content, be it articles, presentations or whatever should have reactions or purposes you want them to achieve.
-Reactions or purposes you want them to achieve could be comments/replies, subscriptions, signups, using of products or payment, and then, you can measure the outcome with both sides of the Pareto principle I explained initially.
+Reactions or purposes you want them to achieve could be comments/replies, subscriptions, signups, use of products or payment, and then, you can measure the outcome with both sides of the Pareto principle I explained initially.

-And once they take your predetermined reactions, take their experience to the next level by offering services that give them better experience to retain them.
+And once they take your predetermined reactions, take their experience to the next level by offering services that give them a better experience to retain them.

 ***Retrogressive reactions*** refer to the reactions that are worse compared to your predetermined reactions.
 This means your measurement of the quantitative and qualitative parts of your work ends up being worse than you expect.
 You can use both sides of the Pareto principle to measure retrogressive reactions.

-Most of the time, you have retrogressive reactions because your audience is acting based on biases, experiences, beliefs and knowledge which fault or are against you, so in this case, you have to make them feel or see why their claims are solid and lead them to realizing how you or your products have catered for everything they are doubting or scared of.
+Most of the time, you have retrogressive reactions because your audience is acting based on biases, experiences, beliefs and knowledge which fault or are against you, so in this case, you have to make them feel or see why their claims are solid and lead them to realize how you or your products have catered for everything they are doubting or scared of.

 ***Progressive reactions*** refer to the reactions that are better compared to your predetermined reactions.
 This means you generate more quantitative and qualitative impacts than expected – more comments/replies, subscriptions, payments, referrals and many more.